namib-project/draft-coap-mud/draft-romann-mud-constrained.md

     This resource should provide the MUD URL in one of the formats specified in {{general_payloads}}.
     It also makes this resource discoverable for MUD Receivers using the methods specified in {{general_discovery}}.

-2. The MUD Receiver discovers the resource using the aforementioned methods.
-    Depending on the method of discovery, this could for example happen using a periodic scan for devices, e.g., by periodically requesting a well-known URI using multicast.
+2. The MUD Receiver discovers the resource using the aforementioned methods, e.g., by periodically requesting a well-known URI using multicast.

 3. The MUD Receiver retrieves the discovered resource for devices for which the MUD Controller does not have a current MUD URL.
     To do so, it performs a CoAP request for the discovered MUD URL resource URI using the GET method, which is responded to with the appropriate payload.